AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignment 7

 This week we focused on working on conditions, and if then statements.
 I found this to be diffcult for me at first and I still do, however as I continue to work on my code and revise it I began to understand it.
 I'm trying to make both of the programs this week without the use of Flowgorithm and I think it'll work out.

+## Assignment 8

+This week I had a hard time understanding whileloops but I eventually got it after looking through many different sources provided by our classmates and online youtube videos.
+I found that python, doesn't exactly have whileloops and you have to use another function to get the same effect.
+I had trouble understanding Flowgorithm and how the flowcharts worked however I eventually understood it.